What causes laziness?

 Many people would like to think that it is caused by something external that they do not have control over.
 This then makes it easier for them to rationalize that they are not part of the root cause and therefore part of the solution.
 People want to look for a quick fix, “a magic pill” that can fix whatever it is that they are having difficulty with.
 Unfortunately it is not that easy.

 Is it some kind of genetic disorder passed down through the family line?
-Such a hypothesis would be appealing to anyone who suffers from laziness, but is ultimately a means of justification and is not satisfying enough for those of us who really want to understand the problem.
+Whilst such a hypothesis would be appealing to anyone who suffers from laziness, again this it ultimately a means of justification.

 This is the first area I would focus on if you are trying to achieve a task remove all distractions!
 Turn your cell phone off if you have to, but you must eliminate the distractions.
 If you are studying and can’t focus because roommates or family are distracting you then find a quiet place in which you are able to study.